-Within the museum area the warriors can be seen in 3 different 'pits', which are active archaeological digs.
-The site is large and will take about 2 and a half hours to explore.
-After this, visit the Xian Art Ceramics and Lacquer Exhibition Workshop to see smaller models of the warriors being made.
+'pits', which are active archaeological digs.
+The site is large and will take about 2 1⁄2 hours to explore.
+After, visit the Xian Art Ceramics and Lacquer Exhibition Workshop to see smaller models of the warriors being made.
 Later, stroll on the beautifully preserved 14th century city walls that enclose Xian's old town.
-The local guide will give you time to explore the ancient city walls at your own pace.
+The local guide will give you time to explore at your own pace.
 There are options here to hire a bicycle or an electric cart to drive along the length of the wall.
 These are offered by private vendors and can be organised at your own expense.
-This is an optional night tour to Tang Everbright City this evening (time permitting, payable locally).